 Mark Twain probably didn’t worry too much about matters such as these when he purchased one of the earliest typewriters made by Remington and went on to write the first book manuscript to be produced on a "new-fangled writing-machine."
 Twain was more concerned with keeping quiet about owning one, so he wouldn’t have to pen letters on it to answer questions from the curious.

 This historical tidbit was gleaned while browsing a site called myTypewriter.com.
 The site also reports that in the late 1870s, Remington came out with a No. 2 model that was much improved over the first version.
 But they weren’t the only company making typewriters back then.

 It's also interesting to note that Tom Hanks is among the celebrity collectors known to fancy old typewriters.
 He reportedly keeps one on hand to jot off notes rather than hand writing them.

 From 1880 through 1910, manufacturers like Caligraph, Hall and Blickensderfer introduced a number of interesting models that collectors would relish owning today.
 But none of these makers seriously challenged Remington’s market share until Underwood entered the typewriter field.

 By 1898, Underwood produced 200 machines per week.
 That's a good number in the days when mass production was in its infancy.
-MyTypewriter.com states, “In 1901, Underwood introduced its legendary No. 5 model, which was sold in millions over a more than 30 years production life.”
+MyTypewriter.com states, "In 1901, Underwood introduced its legendary No. 5 model selling millions over a more than 30 years production life."